josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/♻️_declining_ore_grades_and_the_end_of_substitution_myths.md

 - ecological costs compound

 Planning for reduced material throughput is not necessarily pessimism.
 It can be understood as adaptation to extractive and planetary constraints.

+Other frameworks propose alternative responses, including technological intensification, circular economy models, or expanded resource frontiers.

 ---

 ## 🌌 Constellations

-♻️ 🪨 🔋 ⚖️ 🌍 — resource cycles, geology, energy cost, governance, planetary limits.
+♻️ 🪨 🔋 ⚖️ 🌍 — extractive constraint node; maps depletion dynamics to economic and governance limits

 ---